PHuhn/NSG.Library/README.md

 ### NSG.Library.Helpers
 NSG.Library.Helpers is a collection of support helper (static) methods.
 The helper methods are in three classes as follows:
-- App setting configuration retrieval,
 - Files and file system utilities,
 - Operation system (OS) command execution.

+### NSG.Library.Helpers.Config.Framework
+- App setting configuration retrieval.

+### NSG.Library.Helpers.Config.NetStandard
+- JSON configuration retrieval, separated into appsettings and appsecrets.

 ### NSG.Library.Logger
 NSG.Library.Logger is a simple in memory logging and logging interface.